wanderergit/code-editor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project was made in connection with Dyte recruitment drive in VIT.
-The project is live at [Code Editor](https://wanderergit.github.io/code-editor/)
+The project is live at [Code Editor](https://wanderergit.github.io/code-editor/).
+Kindly Note : Pastebin feature is not live on production.
+Please test it using your personal Pastebin dev key on local system.

 ### Built With